Derek Carr has 'complete faith' Raiders will give extension before training camp

 Tweaked?
 Impatient?
 Frustrated?

 Possibly, but Carr was not letting it show -- at least, not on social media.
-And he did not really address it until almost a week later, saying essentially the same thing he did on April 18 when it came to his agent, Tim Younger, and McKenzie hammering out a deal.
+He did not really address it until almost a week later, saying essentially the same thing he did on April 18 when it came to his agent, Tim Younger, and McKenzie hammering out a deal.

 "For me, I understand now that it's a part of the game," Carr said at the time.
 "Forever, I was like, 'Man, I just want to play ball.
 I don't care about that.'
 But, now I'm understanding what has to get done, so maybe I should care about it.
 I just ask questions to Tim and learning about the salary cap and these things and this and that.
 It's just a lot of numbers that go over my head.